W0rthlessS0ul/flipper-zero-internal-esp32/README.md

 1. To start, you need to desolder the metal cover from your ESP32 (or ESP8266).
    ![esp32 metal cover](esp32_cover.png)

-2. Now, please open your Flipper Zero and disassemble it down to the main board with the display and buttons.
-For a detailed example of how to do this, refer to the following video: [video](https://www.youtube.com/watch?v=Jqfxk0_ppBc)
+2. Now, open the Flipper Zero and disassemble it down to the main board with the display and buttons.
+For a detailed example of how to do this, refer to the article provided: [article](https://habr.com/ru/articles/599791/)

 3. Now, arrange the ESP32 and the 5V to 3.3V converter on the motherboard.
    ![esp32_install](esp32_install.png)